CassyBlakes/alx-low_level_programming-1/0x00-hello_world/README.md

 Write a script that runs a C file through the preprocessor and save the result into another file.
 1. The C file name will be saved in the variable $CFILE
 2. The output should be saved in the file c

+Task 1: Compiler
+Write a script that compiles a C file but does not link.
+1. The C file name will be saved in the variable $CFILE
+2. The output file should be named the same as the C file, but with the extension .o instead of .c.

+Task 2: Assembler
+Write a script that generates the assembly code of a C code and save it in an output file.
+1. The C file name will be saved in the variable $CFILE
+2. The output file should be named the same as the C file, but with the extension .s instead of .c.

+Task 3: Name
+Write a script that compiles a C file and creates an executable named cisfun.
+1. The C file name will be saved in the variable $CFILE

+Task 4: Hello, Put
+Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+1. Use the function puts
+2. You are not allowed to use printf
+3. Your program should end with the value 0

+Task 5: Hello, printf
+Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+1. Use the function printf
+2. You are not allowed to use the function puts
+3. Your program should return 0
+4. Your program should compile without warning when using the -Wall gcc option

+Task 6: Size is not grandeur, and territory does not make a nation Write a C program that prints the size of various types on the computer it is compiled and run on.
+1. You should produce the exact same output as in the example
+2. Warnings are allowed
+3. Your program should return 0
+4. You might have to install the package libc6-dev-i386 on your Linux to test the -m32 gcc option